 All too often, a holiday meant to be a break away from my everyday routine can turn into a series of rushed photo opportunities rather than a time to relax.
 Frequently, I return home more exhausted than when I left.
 Do you ever feel like you need to have a holiday to recover from your holiday?

-That’s where travelling Wales by horseback comes in – it’s a unique way to travel as it allows you to slow down and truly enjoy the process of creating unforgettable memories.
+That’s where travelling Wales by horseback comes in – it’s a unique way to travel as it allows you to slow down and truly enjoy the process of creating unforgettable memories, especially with your horse.
 The slow travel movement, which focuses on rejecting the hectic thirty-countries-in-thirty-days-tour travel trend, allows you to really connect with the local culture and invest in the smaller moments of each day.
-Slow travelling allows you to fully unwind, unplug and rejuvenate, and slow travelling by horseback has the added benefit of becoming besties with a Welsh Mountain pony!
+Slow travelling like horse riding allows you to fully unwind, unplug and rejuvenate, and slow travelling by horseback has the added benefit of becoming besties with a Welsh Mountain pony!

 How does slow travelling by horse work?